 What you should do, given the possible complications of your separation, is to arm yourself with professionals and family and friends for support.

 Set boundaries and limit your contact with your spouse.

-Hire an experienced divorce attorney, prepare your way out, get a therapist.
+Hire an experienced divorce attorney, prepare your way out for divorcing a narcissist husband or wife, get a therapist.
 Document everything that you can, so that you can prove your claims at court.
 You might also need to be sneaky.

 Think of ways to let your soon-to-be-ex believe that they won.
 It might be difficult to do but be creative and hope for the best but be prepared for the worst.

 Related Reading: Are You Really Ready for Divorce?
 How to Find Out